patmaddox/rspec2rails2-dev/README.txt

 * hoe           # Required in order to make releases at RubyForge
 * heckle        # Required if you use the --heckle switch
 * hpricot       # Used for parsing HTML from the HTML output formatter in RSpec's own specs

+You can easily install all gems by using geminstaller.

+  sudo gem install geminstaller
+  cd /path/to/rspec-dev
+  sudo geminstaller

 Once those are all installed, you should be able to run the suite with the following steps: